 6. Recycle Batteries

-So if you have used batteries you could collect it and sell to your nearby junk dealer and make some cash.
+So if you have used batteries, you could collect them and sell them to your nearby junk dealer and make some cash.
 Check batterysolutions.com

 7. Recycle Old Cell Phones